petrabarus/aws-sample-cdk-varnish/README.md

 The varnish instance contains 2 daemon: Varnish and Nginx.
 The reason behind this is because Varnish is not compatible with Amazon Elastic Load Balancer.
 (See this article for reason [ Using Varnish Proxy Cache with Amazon Web Service ELB Elastic Load Balancer ](http://blog.domenech.org/2013/09/using-varnish-proxy-cache-with-amazon-web-services-elastic-load-balancer-elb.html)).

 The private load balancer will be masked with private DNS name to simplify the Nginx configuration.
+We also collect the log for the Nginx to CloudWatch logs using CloudWatch agent.
+This will be useful to debug the request.

 ![architecture](docs/images/AWS-Sample-Varnish-Page-2.png)

 Instead of storing the long DNS of the load balancer, we can easily use the private DNS name.

 ```conf
         location / {
             # We use internal domain name to mask the internal load balancer.